 Most people put on weight because they eat and drink more calories than they burn through everyday movement and body functions.

-But in some cases, your weight gain may be due to an underlying health condition.
-Here are nine medical issues that can cause weight gain.
+But, in some cases your weight gain may be due to an underlying health condition.
+This page covers 9 medical issues that can cause weight gain.

 Weight gain is a common side effect for people who take insulin to manage their diabetes.
 Insulin helps to control your blood sugar level.
-Some people with longstanding diabetes tend to eat more than they need to prevent low blood sugar, also known as a "hypo" or hypoglycaemia.
+Some people with longstanding diabetes may eat more than they need to prevent low blood sugar, also known as a "hypo" or hypoglycaemia.

 Steroids, also known as corticosteroids, are used to treat a variety of conditions, including asthma and arthritis.
-Long-term use of corticosteroid tablets seems to increase appetite in some people, leading to weight gain.
-"The higher the dose and the longer you are on steroids, the more weight you are likely to put on," says Collins.
-"This is because steroids make you feel hungry, affecting the areas in the brain that control feelings of hunger and satiety."
+Long-term use of corticosteroid tablets can increase appetite in some people, leading to weight gain.

-Cushing's syndrome is very rare, affecting around 1 in 50,000 people, and is caused by high levels of the hormone cortisol.
-It can develop as a side effect of long-term steroid treatment (iatogenic Cushing's syndrome) or as a result of a tumour (endogenous Cushing's syndrome).
+Cushing's syndrome is very rare and is caused by high levels of the hormone cortisol.
+It can develop as a side effect of long-term steroid treatment or as a result of a tumour.

 Weight gain is a common symptom, particularly on the chest, face and stomach.
-It occurs because cortisol causes fat to be redistributed to these areas.
 Depending on the cause, treatment typically involves either reducing or withdrawing the use of steroids, or surgery to remove the tumour.

 Stress and low mood